7.7 cm Leichte Kraftwagengeschütze M1914: Production priorities

-This meant that obsolete light field-guns such as the 9 cm Kanone C/73 and captured guns such as the 76 mm divisional gun M1902 and Canon de 75 modèle 1897 were often issued to anti-aircraft units where they were used as makeshift anti-aircraft guns.
+This meant that obsolete light field guns such as the 9 cm Kanone C/73 and captured guns such as the 76 mm divisional gun M1902 and Canon de 75 modèle 1897 were often issued to anti-aircraft units where they were used as makeshift anti-aircraft guns.
 Most were either propped up on earthen embankments or scaffolds to point the muzzle skyward.
 However, their limited traverse and elevation hindered their use as anti-aircraft guns.
-Instead of producing new guns like the M1914, the Germans often opted to convert a large number of captured M1902s and M1897s they had to create the 7.62 cm FlaK L/30 and 7.7 cm FlaK L/35 by placing the existing barrels on new or modified carriages.
-It was for these reasons that only a total of were 156 produced.
+Instead of producing new guns like the M1914, the Germans often opted to convert a large number of captured M1902s and M1897s and had to create the 7.62 cm FlaK L/30 and 7.7 cm FlaK L/35 by placing the existing barrels on new or modified carriages.
+It was for these reasons that only a total of 156 were produced.

 Design

 The barrel for the 7.7 cm FlaK L/27 was built from steel and was 27 calibers in length.
-The trunnioned barrel was held by a U shaped gun cradle that rotated on top of a steel pedestal.
-At the front of the pedestal there was also a seat for two crew members while on the move.
+The trunnioned barrel was held by a U-shaped gun cradle that rotated on top of a steel pedestal.
+At the front of the pedestal, there was also a seat for two crew members while on the move.
 The gun had a semi-automatic Krupp horizontal sliding-wedge breech to boost its rate of fire and used the same ammunition as the FK 96 n.A.
-There was a hydro-pneumatic recoil system located above and below the barrel, along with an equilibriator to balance the gun.
+There was a hydro-pneumatic recoil system located above and below the barrel, along with an equilibrator to balance the gun.
 The gun was capable of 360° of traverse and -5° to +70° of elevation.

 The pedestal mount was bolted to a lightly armored 4 x 4 (all-wheel drive) truck chassis.
 The vehicle was powered by a 90 hp liquid-cooled gasoline engine.
-Along the sides of the vehicle were lockers for ready ammunition as well as supplies for the gun crew.
-The sides of the vehicle unfolded to provide a firing platform and there were also seats for the gun crew.
+Along the sides of the vehicle were lockers for ready ammunition, as well as supplies for the gun crew.
+The sides of the vehicle were unfolded to provide a firing platform.
+There were also seats for the gun crew.
 A number of different truck chassis were used such as Krupp-Daimler and Ehrhardt-Rheinmetall.